Versions: Standard and Plus

 Monitoring CAA rules with the Investigation Tool

-Once you have a rule in place, you’ll be able to check its enforcement in the Investigation Tool.
+Once you have a rule in place, you can check its enforcement in the Investigation Tool.
 Once you investigate, you can also build an activity rule or create a custom chart for the information.

 Ready to upgrade?

-If you do not have an upgrade version of Workspace and you would like to learn more about implementing context-aware features, learn more about upgrading your Google Workspace for Education edition.
+If you do not have an upgraded version of Workspace and would like to learn more about implementing context-aware features, learn more about upgrading your Google Workspace for Education edition.